Changes to Medicaid

 Beginning in July 2026, new federal rules from H.R.
 1 will change how some Montanans apply for and keep their Medicaid coverage.
 These changes will mostly affect adults covered through Medicaid Expansion and are intended to increase regular eligibility checks and personal responsibility for staying enrolled.

-A list of Frequently Asked Questions is available for more detailed information.
+A list of Frequently Asked Questions is available for additional guidance about the community engagement requirement, exclusions, reporting, verification, and other Medicaid Expansion updates.

 Goals